 Everything was the same, just cleaner.
 My brother was right.
 It was a time machine.
 Whoever took the stuff from Professor P’s office had done it and now I’m in an alienate timeline.
 The dizziness came back.
 Who did it?
 The SOF?
 Someone else and what had then changed?
 I headed to the library, not passing a single person.
 It was eerily quiet.
 The library, normally full of students and staff, was empty.
 I headed to the closest computer and sat down.
 There was a sharp prick in my backside and I jumped up.
 I yelped in pain and felt a tack pin stuck in me.
 I pulled it out and gave another howl of pain, gently sat down, and went online.
 I don’t know what I was searching for, any news, past news events.
 Where was everyone?
 After a few pages, I landed on it.

 ‘WAR!’
 A news article dating Wednesday 28th February 2018.
 As I scrolled down, the article was all about China and America on the brink of war after America launched a nuclear weapon on North Korea only the missiles landed in Hong Kong.

 With a bright flash, I was back standing in Professor P’s office.
 I came over all dizzy again and grabbed hold of the shelves to stop me falling again.
 Standing in front of me as my vision came back was Professor P and Trevor.

 “Welcome back son,” said Trevor with a smile on his face.

 “Take it easy, Johnny.
-Have a seat,” said Professor P pulling a chair up.
+Have a seat,” said Professor P pulling up a chair.

 “What the hell happened?”
-I said rubbing my head to get the dizziness to fade.
+I said rubbing my eyes trying to get the dizziness to fade.

 “This whole room is one big device,” said Professor P.